SergioGzzBrz/My-projects/README.md

 # My-proyects

+Hi!
+I'm **Sergio Eduardo González Barraza**, a software engeneering student from Tec de Monterrey in México.

-All the proyects I've worked on related to programming.
+This is my github, the place where I store and showcase all the proyects I've worked on related to programming.
+Welcome!

-This includes (for now):
+This github includes (for now):
 - MATLAB School proyects (in MATLAB branch).

-Will soon include (By January 2023):
+It will soon include (By January 2023):
 - Data analysis and machine learning proyect of Amazon's search results

+Feel free to test, download and explore the documents and branches of what I've done.